As an Amazon Associate I earn from qualifying purchases.

 If your forehead, cheeks, and T-zone—the space above your eyebrows and the bridge of your nose—is oily, then you have oily skin.
 This skin type is more prone to breakouts as the pores are big and dilated.
 But there’s a good side to it.
 You’re less prone to wrinkles because all your natural oil smoothens and moisturizes the skin.

 If your skin has no visible pores, but it looks dehydrated or wrinkly, you have dry skin.
-People with dry skin type look differently than the oily skin type.
+People with dry skin types look differently than the oily skin type.
 They are more prone to wrinkles and premature lines.

 If your T-zone is the only oily part, and you have visible pores, but the rest of your face has nothing, then you have a combination skin type.